 COMPETITION -- At TVC we embrace the competition that is naturally present in sport and life.
 We strive to teach our young athletes how to excel under pressure and train in an exciting, competitive practice atmosphere to raise the athlete’s composure and confidence on game day.
 When creating our teams’ tournament schedules, we are mindful to enter our teams in tournaments with strong competition and collegiate exposure.
 We train to win but measure our success on more than wins and losses.

 The Ohio Valley Region consists of 3 divisions of teams.
 Based on the teams registered within the Ohio Valley Region last year, about 10-12% of teams were registered as National (Highly Competitive).
 Another 20-22% of teams are registered as American (Competitive).
 The majority of teams (roughly 66%) are registered as Regional (Recreational-Competitive).
 There is a misconception that Regional teams never travel and that National teams travel all over the country.
 In Ohio, we are lucky to have hundreds of tournament options within the area since this is one of USA Volleyball's biggest regions.
 This means travel can be fairly similar between the divisions.
 One noticeable difference between the schedules is the duration of the events.
-Most National events are 2-day events and some may be three or four.
+Most National events are 2-3 day events.
 Most American and Regional events are 1-day.

-As a club, we try to limit the distance of our travel within about two hours of travel time.
-Most American and Regional teams end the club season in May at the Ohio Valley Regional Championships in Columbus.
 Our National teams typically end the club season with a National Championship tournament.
 The biggest travel difference arises within our top teams when we go to Qualifiers--typically in March & early April -- and the National Championships in late June.
-The National Championships for the 2017 season took place in Minneapolis (USAV) and Orlando (AAU/JVA) but will be in Detroit (USAV) for the 2018 season!
 Due to the additional 6-7 weeks of training and the higher tournament entry fees for Qualifier and National Championship tournaments, you’ll notice a difference in the cost per player from Regional, American, and National teams.

-The fee for tryouts in $30.00, provided you are registered online by the Friday before your tryout weekend.
-Registrations after that time will cost $40.00 to cover additional processing costs.
+The fee for tryouts in $40.00, provided you are registered online by the Friday before your tryout weekend.
 You can register on-site but will be required to complete the digital registration as well.
 As such, we highly encourage you to register in advance.
 It really makes for a much smoother tryout for both the player and the club if you are pre-registered.

 If you are unsure as to whether you want to be considered for a travel team or a playing league, you must register and attend tryouts.
 We cannot consider players for travel teams if they have not attended tryouts.
 It is a good idea to attend tryouts if you have any question.